Panagiotis Doxaras: History

 In 1721, the Venetian government gave Panayiotis land in Lefkada, but in 1722 he preferred to move to Corfu.
 While he was in Corfu.
 Panayiotis published his book Common Teaching (Keni Didaskalia) in 1726.
 One year later he painted Agios Spiridonas church.
-He also painted the ceiling of Panagia Faniromeni in Zakynthos.
+He also painted the ceiling of Panagia Faneromeni in Zakynthos.
 The work was a masterpiece resembling Michelangelo's Sistine Chapel ceiling.
 He died in 1729.
-Panayiotis is considered one of the masters of theoretical painting in the 18th century.
+Panayiotis is considered one of the masters of theoretical painting of the 18th century.
 He inspired many Greek and Italian painters.

 Work

 Panayioti's work signals a departure from Greek painting, namely the Cretan school and maniera greca towards Western European Renaissance art.
-Many Greek artists already started this transition namely: Ioannis Permeniates, Thomas Bathas, Michael Damaskinos, Theodore Poulakis and Elias Moskos to name a few.
+Many Greek artists already started this transition: Ioannis Permeniates, Thomas Bathas, Michael Damaskinos, Theodore Poulakis and Elias Moskos to name a few.
 Panayiotis admired the Italian masters particularly Leonardo da Vinci, whose book Art of painting (Trattato della pittura) he translated into Greek.

 In 1726, he wrote the famous, albeit controversial and debated theoretical text On painting (Περί ζωγραφίας).
 He addressed the need for Greek art to depart from Byzantine maniera greca towards Western European art.
 The article was originally published after Doxaras's death in 1871.
-His article is debated among scholars namely in Greece.
+His article is debated among scholars in Greece.

 He was one of the first Greek painters that tried to realistically depict human faces in religious themes.
 Doxaras also introduced oil painting into Greek iconography.
-He tried to replace the old method of mixing pigments with egg yolk.
-He painted the roof of Agios Spyridonas in Corfu.
+He attempted to replace the old method of mixing pigments with egg yolk.
+He painted the roof of Saint Spyridon Church in Corfu.
 He was inspired by the works of Paolo Veronese.
-The images faded and in the middle of the 19th century and were replaced with newer ones painted by Nikolaos Aspiotis.
-Doxaras also painted some portraits, his most famous portrait was that of Count Graf von der Schulenburg, leader of the Venetian army and defendant of Corfu, which he signed Panagiotis Doxaras, Lacedaemonian Horseman, 1725, May 15th (Hellenomnemon, p.
+The images faded and in the middle of the 19th century were replaced with newer ones painted by Nikolaos Aspiotis.
+Doxaras also painted some portraits, his most famous being that of Count Graf von der Schulenburg, leader of the Venetian army and defendant of Corfu, which he signed Panagiotis Doxaras, Lacedaemonian Horseman, 1725, May 15th (Hellenomnemon, p.
 19).